I Want To...

 What is a cavernous malformation (CM)?

-A cavernous malformation (abbreviated as CM or also called cavernomas) is an abnormal cluster of capillaries and venules that periodically bleed and give rise to a "popcorn-like" lesion in the brain or spinal cord with very thin walls that contains blood of different ages.
-CMs are also known as cavernoma, cavernous angioma, cavernous hemangioma or capillary hemangioma.
-They have also been called "angiographically occult" or "occult" arteriovenous malformations.
+A cavernous malformation (CM) is an abnormal cluster of capillaries and venules (tiny blood vessels) that periodically bleed and give rise to a "popcorn-like" lesion in the brain or spinal cord with very thin walls that contains blood of different ages.
+CMs are also known as cavernomas, cavernous angiomas, cavernous hemangiomas or capillary hemangiomas.

 We typically first find the CM in a computed tomography (CT) scan, or more commonly in a magnetic resonance imaging (MRI) scan.
 The appearance of the cavernous malformation on the MRI is very characteristic.
 An angiogram is usually not necessary.

-At Johns Hopkins, we treat CMs by microsurgical resection whenever indicated.
-Most CMs, however, do not need surgery and can simply be followed with yearly MRIs.
-During microsurgical resection, we perform a craniotomy and, using a microscope, remove the CM from the brain or spinal cord.
-We do not recommend stereotactic radiotherapy (also called “gamma knife” or stereotactic radiosurgery) as a treatment for CMs.
+Most CMs do not require surgical treatment, but for those patients who do need surgery, the Johns Hopkins cerebrovascular team treats CMs by microsurgical resection.
+We perform a craniotomy and use a microscope, remove the CM from the brain or spinal cord.
+We do not recommend stereotactic radiotherapy (also called stereotactic radiosurgery) as a treatment for CMs.

 For more information, contact the Johns Hopkins Cerebrovascular Center at 410-955-2228.